mozilla/normandy/docs/ops/config.rst

     :default: ``None``

+    Optional.
 The DSN for Raven to report errors to Sentry.

-Defaults to ``None``.
-Not required.
+.. envvar:: DJANGO_RAVEN_CONFIG_RELEASE

+    :default: ``None``

+    Optional.
+The release for Raven to report to Sentry.
+Automatically set by production Docker images.

 .. envvar:: DJANGO_AUTOGRAPH_URL